krupani/testnow/README.md

 ## Usage

-### 1. Instant Cross Browser Configuration -- TestNow Platform Compatibility
+### 1. Instant Cross Browser Configuration
 When creating a Selenium-WebDriver automation suite, if one requires cross browser testing, the biggest headache is configuring all browsers mainly because configurations for every browser is done differently.
-This is where TestNow gem jumps in as an Asprin to cure your headache by taking care of all browser configurations.
+This is where TestNow gem jumps in as an Asprin to cure your headache by taking care of  browser configurations for you.

 Unlike some very famous Ruby-WebDriver tools which wraps up the WebDriver object and provides its own set of commands, TestNow gem returns you the ```driver``` object as is but initialized with any browser of your choice.